 Rufus Hound's West End credits include Dirty Rotten Scoundrels at the Savoy Theatre in 2015.
 Gary Wilmot's theatre credits include Neil Simon's musical play The Goodbye Girl at the Noel Coward Theatre in 1997 and Barry Manilow's musical Copacabana at the Prince of Wales Theatre in 1994.
 George Stiles and Anthony Drewe's London theatre credits include The 3 Little Pigs at the Palace Theatre in 2015 and Betty Blue Eyes at the Novello Theatre in 2011.
 They have also updated, revised and provided new songs for the musicals Half a Sixpence which is currently playing at the Noel Coward Theatre and for the Disney's musical Mary Poppins at the Prince Edward Theatre in 2004.

-The Wind in the Willows in London at the Palladium public previews from 17 June 2017, opens on 29 June 2017 and closes on 9 September 2017
+The Wind in the Willows in London at the Palladium previewed from 17 June 2017, opened on 29 June 2017 and closes on 9 September 2017

 The Wind in the Willows - Will Tuckett's Dance Version